yesworld/nuxt3-starter-eslint/README.md

-# Nuxt 3 RC 9 - Starter
+# Nuxt 3 RC 9 - Starter modular template

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.